 The meeting shall be chaired by the School Plagiarism Officer.
 If the School Plagiarism Officer is also the Module Organiser/internal marker, then a Plagiarism Officer from another School will act as Chair.
 The Plagiarism/Collusion Meeting should establish the relevant facts.
 The internal marker who has identified the alleged plagiarism and/or collusion shall also be in attendance.
 The student may, if s/he wishes, bring an accompanying person, who shall not take an active part in the proceedings.
 In all cases, the student themselves shall answer any questions raised in the meeting.
 The accompanying person shall not be a member of UEA academic staff.
-If, in the opinion of the Panel, the accompanying person is, or appears to be, interfering with the proper conduct of the business of the meeting, the Panel has the right to i) adjourn the meeting and reconvene it at a later date, and ii) exclude that person from attending the reconvened meeting.
+If, in the opinion of the Panel, the accompanying person is, or appears to be, interfering with the proper conduct of the business of the meeting, the Panel has the right to i) adjourn the meeting and reconvened meeting.
 A record of the meeting shall be taken by the Secretary to the School Plagiarism/Collusion Meeting.